-Today’s post was written by Rusty Wright.
+Today’s post was written by and used with permission from Rusty Wright.

 Rusty Wright is an author and lecturer who has spoken on six continents.
 He holds Bachelor of Science (psychology) and Master of Theology degrees from Duke and Oxford universities, respectively. www.RustyWright.com

 Rated PG (USA) for “thematic material including some medical situations”